Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       that switching set are transmitted.
 In this case, the naming of the segment URIs follows the naming defined in the DASH manifest based on a SegmentTemplate and SegmentTimeline elements with a relative BaseURL.
+      In this case the SwitchingSet ID corresponds to the AdaptationSet @id attribute

    Table 2: Switching set signaling options.
    <table class="def">